CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Note: In contrast to DM-02 this criterion focuses on protection of data integrity against external threats, while DM-02 aims to protect the data used for development and operation.

-## SR-05 Testing Of Model Robustness Criterion
+## SR-05 Testing Of Model Robustness

 Based on the mitigation decisions for concrete threat models for the AI model(s) within the scope of the AI service (e.g. based on adversarial attacks or privacy attacks) derived from the risk exposure assessment in SR-02 and SR-03, the AI model(s) are tested by implementing attacks to exploit identified vulnerabilities.